 to disk: works but kernel mentions it's "Dazed and confused, but trying to continue".
 Apparently "NMI received for unknown reason 2c on CPU 0" and the kernel wonders if "you have a strange power saving mode enabled?".
 Suspend to disk is pointless anyway as this thing almost boots faster than it resumes from suspend to disk (with a bit of optimization using systemd-analyze, openSUSE goes in 8 sec from grub to desktop, a bit more work and you'll get to ~5sec and I think even less is doable if you really work at it).

-screen, sound, multimedia buttonsVolume and screen brightness buttons work fine, touchpad disable button works if Synaptiks is running.
+screen, sound, multimedia buttonsVolume and screen brightness buttons work fine, touchpad disable button works.
 Keyboard brightness buttons don't work, neither does the wlan button (light in button does turn on/off depending on state of wlan, however).
 See below on fixing that.

 Webcam, microphone, soundAll worked flawless for me.
 Skype and Google Hangouts work without issues.

 HDMI, VGA, NetworkAll flawless.
 I'd recommend to disable the network port to save power, however...

 'special' stuff you have to configureThe laptop has a few interesting extra features.
 I'll go over them and how to use them.

 Fn keysGo to this Red Hat bugzilla page to get a number of changes to udev which will allow your function keys to work.
 Probably not gonna be a problem with any modern Linux distribution 2-3 months from now (sept 2012).
 A reboot is the best way to get things working after the changes.

 EDIT 14 Oct 2012: note that on openSUSE and possibly other distributions you can find the udev rules in /lib/udev/keymaps instead of /usr/lib/udev/keymaps.
 Also, note that updates can overwrite your changes in the two control files and you might have to re-apply them every now and then.